 First, a Ship Takes Onboard 12.5 Miles of Piano Wire

 in December 1872 and leaves Portsmouth with a destination of “the oceans.”

 HMS Challenger embarked on what many consider the first true journey of marine science.
-The 20 km of piano wire was used to collect samples from the seabed.
-To their surprise, the explorers pulled up thousands of species from what had been believed to be an inhospitable environment.
+The 20 km of piano wire served to collect samples from the seabed.
+To their surprise, the explorers pulled up thousands of species from what everybody had thought was an inhospitable environment.

 Are you surprised how much data your iPhone‘s apps have accumulated (or, well, produced)?
 Let us embark on an exploratory journey of our own—and see what we can pull up:

 How to See Storage on iPhone and Find Out Which Apps Use Most Space